What is the EIS?

 - Income tax relief

-- The minimum subscription is £500 per company and the maximum in respect of which a subscriber may obtain income tax relief in any year is £500,000.
-It is proposed this limit will increase to £1m per annum from 6 April 2012 - EU State Aid Approval has been obtained for this.
+- There is no minimum subscription per company and the maximum in respect of which a subscriber may obtain income tax relief in any year is £1m.

 - Income Tax Relief is limited to the amount which reduces the individual’s income tax liability for the year to nil.
 Example

 - No Capital Gains Tax is payable on the disposal of shares after three years, or three years after commencement of trade, if later, provided the EIS initial income tax relief was given and not withdrawn on those shares.
 However, the shares can be held for much longer, thus potentially permitting CGT free gain to accrue over a longer period.
 The opportunity for a CGT free gain can be an extremely valuable benefit from subscribing for shares in a successful EIS qualifying company.
 Example